nathwill/ruby-dbus-systemd/README.md

 Ruby library for simplifying access to systemd dbus interfaces.

+*Huge* thanks to the [ruby-dbus](https://rubygems.org/gems/ruby-dbus) library, without which this would have been awful to write.

 Recommended Reading

   - [introduction to d-bus concepts section of sd-bus announcement blog post](http://0pointer.net/blog/the-new-sd-bus-api-of-systemd.html)